Ertholmene: Economy

 The major sources of income in Ertholmene is tourism.
 There are about 45,000 visitors per year, mostly day visitors arriving via Bornholm during the summer months.
 Ertholmene is also a popular destination for yachting.
 Fishing used to be the main source of income, but today there are no commercial fishers on the islands.

 Taxation

 The islanders, who do not pay municipal taxes of any kind and were never part of a municipality, were exempt from the central government "Health Contribution" tax (Sundhedsbidrag) which stood at 8% when it was introduced on 1 January 2007 with Kommunalreformen ("The Municipal Reform" of 2007), because it was thought that the relatively isolated islets would otherwise be abandoned.
 This tax replaced the county tax, which the islanders were also exempt from paying, not being part of a county.
 From 1 January 2019 this tax has been abolished, while income taxes in the lowest bracket have been raised simultaneously instead with this tax being phased out.
-From 2012, the tax was lowered by one percentage point per year.